 All parking tickets have a hearing date for your convenience to appeal any ticket received.
 The adjudication hearing is held in the Stickney Village Hall.
 The hearing dates are the fourth Thursday of every month with the exception of November and December.
 November and December are the third Thursday of the month.

 All S.L.O. violations require a mandatory appearance.
 Summons will be issued for failure to appear in court.
 Failure to pay a parking ticket or appearing for an S.L.O ticket will result in a fine being assessed and receiving a summons or judgement.
-Vehicles can be booted for five (5) or more tickets.
+Vehicles can be towed for five (5) or more tickets.

 An administrative hearing is a civil, not a criminal, proceeding.
 Cases filed in adjudication are punishable by fines and a variety of other penalties, excluding jail time.